“Wherever My Locker Is, I Am At Home.” Meeting German Soldiers in Lithuania

 Since 1991, around 445,000 German soldiers have been deployed abroad, in missions spanning Kosovo, Iraq, Mali, and Lebanon.
 In traditional deployments, troops rotate every three months, but the situation in Lithuania is different.
 Here, the soldiers are deployed permanently and there is good reason for why this has happened.
 According to the German Ministry of Defense, Lithuania is “the most vulnerable state on the eastern flank of NATO” due to its geopolitical position between Belarus and Russia’s enclave of Kaliningrad.
 As Pistorius said, “Lithuania’s security is also our [Germany’s] security.”

 In Germany, there have been domestic political debates surrounding the Bundeswehr for years.
-Some citizens are sceptical about higher defense budgets and especially in view of tight budgets and social challenges.
+Some citizens are sceptical about higher defense budgets.
 Politicians and parts of civil society warn of a creeping militarisation of foreign policy, for example through arms deliveries to conflict zones.
 Supporters, however, argue that facing threats like Russia’s war requires military responsibility and readiness.
-In a recent poll, 70% of Germans answered ‘good’ to the question ‘Do you think it is good or not good that Germany wants to spend significantly more money on defence and the Bundeswehr in the future?’
+In a recent poll in Germany, 70% of respondents answered ‘good’ to the question ‘Do you think it is good or not good that Germany wants to spend significantly more money on defence and the Bundeswehr in the future?’

 While Germany continues to debate its defence policies, Russia’s army is continuing its assault on Ukrainian civilians and soldiers – many of whom had no previous military experience and didn’t choose a soldier’s path.
-Since Vladimir Putin announced the invasion of Ukraine in February 2022, more than 12,000 Ukrainian civilians, including 650 children, have been killed [according to UN data].
-The U.N. has added that this number is undercount since they only include verified deaths.
-In addition, close to 400,000 Ukrainian soldiers have been killed [according to the Center for Strategic and International Studies].
-The human toll of Russia’s army has surpassed one million.
+Since Russia launched the invasion of Ukraine in February 2022, more than 12,000 Ukrainian civilians, including 650 children, have been killed, according to UN data.
+The UN has added that this number is undercount since they only include verified deaths.
+In addition, close to 400,000 Ukrainian soldiers have been killed or wounded, according to the Center for Strategic and International Studies.
+The human toll of Russia’s army has surpassed one million, according to Mediazona.

 A family decision